department-of-veterans-affairs/notification-api/documents/postman/integration_developers/README.md

 The postman scripts use the environment variables and populate or update them as the scripts are executed.

 The basic development environment variables are in this folder which you can import along with the scripts.
-In order to send a notification one needs a service-api-key, service-name

 ## basic environment variables

 These environment variables should be defined before you can execute any of the scripts
 - notification-api-url: `{environment}-api.va.gov/vanotify`
-- serivce-api-key : retrieve this from portal.
+- service-api-key : retrieve this from portal.
 - service-id : retrieve this from the portal
-- serivce-name : retrieve this from the portal.
+- service-name : retrieve this from the portal.

 ## basic notification calls